mooch443/trex/docs/parameters_trex.rst

 	**default value:** npz

 	**possible values:**
 		- `csv`: A standard data format, comma-separated columns for each data stream.
+Use `output_csv_decimals` to adjust the maximum precision for exported data.
 		- `npz`: NPZ is basically a collection of binary arrays, readable by NumPy and other plugins (there are plugins available for Matlab and R).

 	When pressing the S(ave) button or using ``auto_quit``, this setting allows to switch between CSV and NPZ output.
 NPZ files are recommended and will be used by default - some functionality (such as visual fields, posture data, etc.) will remain in NPZ format due to technical constraints.